phalcon-orphanage/docs/en/reference/models-cache.rst

 Caching Related Records Recursively
 -----------------------------------
-In this scenario, we assume that everytime we query a result we also retrieve their associated records.
+In this scenario, we assume that every time we query a result we also retrieve their associated records.
 If we store the records found together with their related entities perhaps we could reduce a bit the overhead required to obtain all entities: